nalanduman/nalanduman/README.md

 ## I'm a Mobile Application Developer!

 - 🔭 I’m currently working on React Native and React
-- 🌱 I'm currently developing myself in the field of data science
+- 🌱 I'm currently developing myself in the field of Native iOS
 - ⚡ I love exploring new places, playing the piano and watching series

 ### Connect with me: